newrelic/FireTV-Vega-Agent/README.md

 SELECT keyset() from VegaError SINCE 24 HOURS AGO

-We will document these in a future release.

 ## Development

 Running the agent alongside a Vega app is helpful for a quicker feedback loop.
 You can use the example app we've provided in the repo, or generate a new Vega app.

 ### Example App

-The `examples` folder contains sample applications that can be built just like any Kepler app.
+The `examples` folder contains sample applications that can be built just like any Vega app.
 The [Sample app](./examples/KeplerProject) is pre-configured to work with the agent source code.
 The steps are outlined below.

 1. Install deps and run the agent in dev mode